jessica-freilich/750Words-Journal-Entry-App/README.md

 # 750Words-Journal-Entry-App
-==Bootcamp student group exercise that was updated after group exercise ended==
+== Bootcamp student group exercise that was updated after group exercise ended ==

 Modified the text of the home page, which originally included the language of MVC's basic tutorial